Lucksly/Team-Conagher-Racing-WRO2025-FUTURE-ENGINEERS/README.md

 The 3D Models folder contains the sources for the 3D models used on THE MACHINE.

-The About THE MACHINE folder contains all the pictures along side a description of THE MACHINE
+The About THE MACHINE folder contains all the pictures along side a description of THE MACHINE.

+The secret sauce folder contains all of the programs that have been made for THE MACHINE.

+The Schematics and Diagrams folder contains, as the name suggests, schematics and diagrams of THE MACHINE.